THE COOK’S TOUR

 My first couple of attempts weren’t good.
 The fish came in barely frozen, spending too long in transit.
 Or it didn’t come in at all, as one small producer kind-of-sort-of maybe forgot my order.
 Sorry!

 Then I found The Wild Alaskan Company.

-Owned by Aaron Kallenberg, a third generation Alaskan fisherman, with mad computer skills, and a family that has been fishing Bristol Bay’s sustainable salmon fisheries since the 1920’s, The Wild Alaskan Company’s mission is to let you experience the kind of seafood that, these days, you have a hard time finding, even at pricey markets, or one of the most endangered species, a legit seafood market with people who care about fresh.
+Wild Alaskan’s mission is to let you experience the kind of seafood that, these days, you have a hard time finding, even at “upscale” supermarkets, or at one of the most endangered species: A legit seafood market.

 Box O’ Goodness